genicsblog/genicsblog.com/_posts/gouravkhunger/2021-09-16-how-to-create-your-first-android-app-using-android-studio.md

 You have successfully built your first Hello World project and installed it on your device 😀.

 I hope you learned something new today!
 Make sure to subscribe to my newsletter (email field at the starting of this article) to never miss any article I post.
-New articles coming soon to this series!
+New articles coming soon to this series.

 I would really appreciate it to know your views on this article.
-All kinds of feedback are welcome!
+All kinds of feedback are welcome.

-Happy coding :)
+Happy coding!